Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Introduction

 \section{Introduction}

-\it Reinforcement learning \rm (RL) is a machine learning framework that solves sequential decision-making problems \citep{Sutton_RL}.
+{\it Reinforcement learning} (RL) is a machine learning framework that addresses sequential decision-making problems \citep{Sutton_RL}.
 In RL, an \it agent \rm collects experience data through interactions with a system and automatically learns a control policy based on the collected data.
-Recently, \it deep RL \rm (DRL) has attracted much attention as an effective framework for controlling complex real-world systems.
+Recently, {\it deep RL} (DRL) has attracted much attention as an effective framework for controlling complex systems.
 Its applications are wide-ranging, including robot manipulation \citep{RL_manipulation}, autonomous driving \citep{RL_autonomous}, and industrial plant operations \citep{RL_plant}.
-These successes can be attributed to the ability of \it deep neural networks \rm (DNNs) to effectively handle high-dimensional data and accurately approximate nonlinear functions.
+These successes can be attributed to the ability of {\it deep neural networks} (DNNs) to effectively handle high-dimensional data and accurately approximate nonlinear functions.
 However, DRL requires a large amount of data through repeated interactions with systems to fully exploit its potential.
-In particular, for physical systems, data collection tends to be costly, and almost random interactions during the early stages of learning can cause catastrophic equipment damage.
+For physical systems, data collection tends to be costly, and almost random interactions during the early stages of learning can cause catastrophic equipment damage.
 In such cases, simulators are commonly used.
-Simulators are valuable for leveraging the capability of DRL to control physical systems because they can be easily accelerated and parallelized to safely collect a large amount of data.
-Particularly, in the robotics community, high-fidelity physical simulators have been developed \citep{Sim_RL}.
+Simulators are valuable for leveraging the capability of DRL to control physical systems because they can be easily accelerated and parallelized to safely collect a large amount of data \citep{Sim_RL}.